panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 collection.isEmpty(); // throws "TypeError: this.items is undefined"
 ```

 When permorming a method invocation `collection.isEmpty()` JavaScript throws a `TypeError this.items is undefined`.
-All because `this` inside of the arrow function to `window` (when running in a browser).
+All because `this` inside of the arrow function equals to `window` (when running in a browser).

 ### Cannot be a constructor

 > The arrow function cannot be used as a constructor of objects.

-When you define a function using a function declaration, you can easily use this function as a constructor of instances:
+When you define a function using a function declaration, you can easily use it as a constructor of instances:

 ```javascript
 function User(name) {